PORTLAND — Bay Ferries is momentarily without a U.S. port, as one lease has expired and another is not ready to be signed.

 “I have not heard back yet,” Knight said.

-Knight also said that negotiations between Bay Ferries and U.S. Customs and Border Patrol (CBP) have been delayed because of the partial government shutdown, which began on Dec.
+Knight also said that negotiations between Bay Ferries and U.S. Customs and Border Protection (CBP) have been delayed because of the partial government shutdown, which began on Dec.
 22.

 “The shutdown is causing problems with reaching officials at CBP,” he said.